cert-manager/website/content/en/docs/configuration/venafi.md

         key: apikey
 ```

-You can then create the Issuer using `kubectl create -`:
+You can then create the Issuer using `kubectl create`:

 ```bash
 $ kubectl create -f venafi-cloud-issuer.yaml